clojurists-together/clojuriststogether.org/content/news/2025/2025 Election Nominees.md

 https://github.com/xlfe/

 **Company:** Psithur
 I've really enjoyed contributing to the Clojurists Together board over the past two years, and I hope I've brought a helpful view and been able to make a difference to help grow the Clojure ecosystem.

 I’ve been using Clojure professionally for 5+ years and I'm now running a small software/data company which uses full stack Clojure.
 Clojure has been the continuation of a life-long learning journey for me, and I don’t see that slowing down.
 The kind of things I’m interested in are figuring out how to raise the profile of Clojure as a smart choice for large enterprises all the way down to startups, and to help reduce the barriers to entry to Clojure as a profession.
-I want to see Clojure continue.
+I want to see Clojure continue to grow and I’d love to see more corporate support to bring Clojure to more people.

 **Bio:** I’ve spent >15 years working as a technologist in a range of roles including analytics, data science, data engineering, software architecture and software engineering.
 I have experience across highly-regulated industries (Government), consulting and startups.
-I have a B Economics (Honours) with specialisation in advanced econometrics, statistics, game-theory and behavioral economics and a graduate certificate in Cyber Security.to grow and I’d love to see more corporate support to bring Clojure to more people. <br>
+I have a B Economics (Honours) with specialisation in advanced econometrics, statistics, game-theory and behavioral economics and a graduate certificate in Cyber Security. <br>

 ---